ProboCI/probo-docs/docs/plugins/lamp-plugin.md

 ## PHP Configuration

-Probo builds have their own isolated `php.ini` files.
-Specific PHP options for your build can be modified using the `phpIniOptions` configuration option in  your `.probo.yaml` file.
-The `phpIniOptions` configuration option must be paired with a LAMPApp compatible [Probo Plugin](https://docs.probo.ci/plugins/) to set specific PHP settings within the plugin's steps.

-See the <a href="#lamp-plugin-examples" title="Probo LAMP Plugin Examples">Probo LAMP Plugin Examples</a> section below for YAML config examples that set custom `upload_max_filesize`, `post_max_size`, and `memory_limit` PHP settings values for a Probo Build using the Probo LAMPApp plugin, and [Probo Drupal plugin](/plugins/drupal-plugin/).

 {% option_list %}
 {% option %}
 ### `phpIniOptions` {hash}
-A hash of options, such as {option1: 'option1Value', option2: 'option2Value',}.
+Probo builds have their own isolated `php.ini` files.
+Specific PHP options for your build can be modified using the this configuration option.
+{% details Example %}
+  {% highlight yaml%}
+  steps:
+    - name: Configure PHP
+      plugin: LAMPApp
+      phpIniOptions:
+        upload_max_filesize: 25M
+        post_max_size: 25M
+        memory_limit: 256M
+  {% endhighlight %}
+{% enddetails %}
 {% endoption %}

 {% option %}
 ### `phpConstants` {hash}
-A hash of constants, such as {const1: 'const1Value', const2: 'const2Value',}.
-This will overwrite any other auto_prepend_file directives in your php.ini.
+A hash of PHP constants.
+This will overwrite any other `auto_prepend_file` directives in your php.ini.
 {% endoption %}

 {% option %}
 ### `phpMods` {array}
-An array of php5 modules to enable (should be installed via the `installPackages` option if needed).
+An array of PHP 5 modules to enable (should be installed via [`installPackages`](#installpackages-array) if needed).
 {% endoption %}
 {% endoption_list %}